Own property in

 Why is the NIF important?

-What to do with tax residency when leaving Portugal?
+What do you do with tax residency when leaving Portugal?

 You cannot cancel a NIF whether you decide to leave Portugal, but you should inform and cancel your ties with the fiscal representative to avoid incurring service charges.